Thrombolysis

 How do I prepare for the procedure?

 - Your healthcare provider will tell you how to prepare.
-He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+Your provider may tell you not to eat or drink anything after midnight on the day of your procedure.
 Arrange to have someone drive you home after you are discharged.

-- You may be given contrast liquid before or during the procedure to help your healthcare provider see the clot better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+- You may be given contrast liquid before or during the procedure to help your provider see the clot better.
+Tell your provider if you have ever had an allergic reaction to contrast liquid.

 What will happen during the procedure?